gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 assert used_fallback is True
 ```

-`tx.expire()` forces the timeout to fire immediately. `tx.disregard()` does the opposite -- pretends no timeout was
+`tx.expire()` forces the timeout to fire. `tx.disregard()` does the opposite; it pretends you gave no timeout.
-specified.

-### Monkey-patching code you don't own
+### Monkey-patching code you do not own

-When the code under test creates its own locks internally, `inject` swaps them for blanket primitives so you can still
+When the code under test creates its own locks, `inject` swaps them for blanket primitives so you can still control
-control scheduling:
+scheduling:

 ```python
 import blanket